cloudfoundry/diego-release/examples/aws/README.md

 ```

 Fill in the bracketed parameters above with the following values:

-<username>: the master username chosen when you created the RDS instance
+- `<username>`: The master username chosen when you created the RDS instance.
-<password>: the master password chosen when you created the RDS instance
+- `<password>`: The master password chosen when you created the RDS instance.
-<rds-instance-endpoint>: the endpoint displayed at the top of the DB instance details page in AWS including the port
+- `<rds-instance-endpoint>`: The endpoint displayed at the top of the DB instance details page in AWS, including the port.
-<database-name>: the name chosen when you created the RDS instance
+- `<database-name>`: the name chosen when you created the RDS instance.

 ### Generate the Diego manifest